kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 Note:

 - We only do this when building for production; we let `webpack-dev-server` injects for us during local development.
-- We use the `defer` attribute on our JS files so that browser will fetch them _while_ parsing our HTML, and only execute the fetched JS once the HTML is parsed.
+- We apply the `defer` attribute on our `<script>` so that browser will fetch them _while_ parsing our HTML, and only execute the JS once the HTML has been parsed.

   <figure>
   <img src="https://i.imgur.com/cF7jPjB.png" alt="defer diagram" loading="lazy"/>